 - Education Abroad Re-Entry Event facilitated by UW-Platteville Education Abroad staff

-This course satisfies the criteria for the International Education General Education requirement.
+Students will receive credit for TCHG3060.
+This course also counts towards the International Education General Education requirement.

-Dr. Jennifer Collins is an Assistant Professor of Education.
+is an Associate Professor of Education.
 She teaches courses in reading and literacy and serves as an advisor for graduate school programs.
-This will be the third time that Dr. Collins is leading this program.
+This will be the fourth time that Dr. Collins is leading this program.